What should be my night routine?

 It’s been a long day at work or with the kids.
 You’re exhausted.
 Willpower is low.
 And it’s almost impossible to stick to anything healthy or good for you.

 This is why an intentional night routine is so important.
 With the right repetitive habits, you can still take care of yourself even when you least feel like it.

 In turn, this gives you a huge advantage in your everyday health, happiness, and productivity.

 “The secret of your future is hidden in your daily routine.”Mike Murdock

 So, today we’re looking at key ways to make your night routine work better for you.

 In this article you’ll find:

-- 10 tips for night routine success (and plenty of great rituals to try!)
+- 10 tips for night routine success (and great rituals to try!)